igorkry/tnt4j-streams/README.md

 So in upload process property name like `samples.core.single-log` turns to ZK node path `/samples/core/single-log` (full upload ZK path would be `/tnt4j-streams/samples/core/single-log`).
 You can freely name properties according to your environment organization, but it must comply properties naming specification to handle it as property and also must comply ZK node path specification after "translation".

 ### Loading ZooKeeper stored configuration data

-To make `TNT4J-Streams` load configuration from ZooKeeper use program argument `-z:` referencing `TNT4J-Streams` ZooKeeper configuration file i.e. `-z:./tnt4j-streams-core/samples/zookeeper-cfg/stream-zk.properties`.
+To make `TNT4J-Streams` load configuration from ZooKeeper use program argument `-z:` referencing `TNT4J-Streams` ZooKeeper configuration file, e.g., `-z:./tnt4j-streams-core/samples/zookeeper-cfg/stream-zk.properties`.

 Program argument `-z:` can be used in common with `-f:` argument.
 Then streams will try to load ZooKeeper stored configuration first and if fails - then loads configuration from file referenced by `-f:` argument.